 Figure 4934c shows the schematic illustration of a GIF (Gatan Imaging Filter) camera.
 The entrance aperture and piezo-controlled energy selecting slit (also called beam trap aperture in Figure 4934a) in the GIF system is also indicated in the figure.
 As an example, the GIF (Gatan imaging filter) Quantum employs fifth-order aberration correction, a 9-mm entrance aperture, faster CCD readout, and a 1-μs electrostatic shutter to allow simultaneous recording of the low-energy-loss and core-loss regions of a spectrum.

 Figure 4934c.
 Schematic illustration of a GIF (Gatan Imaging Filter) camera.
+Adapted from

 The entrance aperture assembly in modern TEMs is controlled by a computer to position a selected entrance aperture to intercept the electron beam or to retract the aperture fully to permit the entire beam to enter the filtering system.
 Note that more than one aperture size or shape is normally included in a given EFTEM system.